steff880/MS4-theDOM/docs/TESTING.md

 - Click each footer icon to confirm relevant social media page opens in a new window
     - Pass

+### Search Bar

+- Confirm search for "Web" displays courses containing the word either in their name ot description

+    - Pass

+- Confirm the display of correct information about the search

+    - As expected, from the previous test the display was **_6 Courses found for "web"_**

+### Home Page

+- On page load, confirm animation of the text showing from the right and the CTA button pops up

+    - Pass

+- Confirm Explore Courses cta button displays Courses page showing all courses

+    - Pass

+- Confirm scrolling down the page triggers text fade in from the right

+    - Pass

+- Confirm hovering over buttons triggers hover effects

+    - Pass

 ## Known Issues

  When initially planing for MS4 did not realize that, when I create a site about web dev courses, it will not be a good idea to let users choose quantity that is greater than 1.